 Incorporate a Hanging Basket

 Try growing rosemary in a hanging basket to save space and add vertical interest.
-I hung one by my front door, and it greets guests with its lovely aroma.
+I hung one by my colonial front door, and it greets guests with its lovely aroma.

 Choose Unique Ceramic Pots

 Using beautifully glazed ceramic pots can add an artistic flair to your rosemary plants.
 I once found a deep blue ceramic pot at a local market that perfectly complemented the green of the rosemary leaves.
+Once you have your containers, consider different ways to arrange garden pots for maximum visual impact.

 Opt for Classic Terracotta Pots

 Terracotta pots are not only classic but also practical, as they help regulate soil moisture.
 I love how their earthy tones enhance the rustic charm of my patio.
+These breathable containers are also perfect when exploring ideas to grow herbs indoors.

 Experiment with Wooden Planters